amauryq/kube-world/install/README.md

 You can provide high availability for cluster components by running multiple instances — however, some replicated components must remain in standby mode.
 The scheduler and the controller manager are actively watching the cluster state and take action when it changes.
 If multiples are running, it creates the possibility of unwarranted duplicates of pods.

-## Check environment
+### Check environment

-1. Which components are in which node
+1. View the pods in the namespace with a custom view.
+Which components are in which node?

 ```bash
 kubectl get pods -o custom-columns=POD:metadata.name,NODE:spec.nodeName --sort-by spec.nodeName -n kube-system
 ```

-2. View the kube-scheduler YAML and find who is the leader
+2. View the kube-scheduler YAML.
+Find who is the leader?

 ```bash
 kubectl get endpoints kube-scheduler -n kube-system -o yaml
 ```

-## Replicating etcd component

-Best to have an odd number and no more than seven for any cluster size

-3. Create a stacked etcd topology using kubeadm.

-- Download the etcd binaries
-- Extract and move binaries to /usr/local/bin
-- Create two directories:
-   * /etc/etcd
-   * /var/lib/etcd
-- Create the systemd unit file for etcd
+3. Create the file kubeadm-config.yml
-- enable and start etcd service

 ```bash
 kubeadm init --config=kubeadm-config.yaml